olaviinha/FinnStonks/README.md

 of your equity portfolio for monitoring on a daily basis.

 Made for my own purposes, so it is quite literally a _personal_ equity portfolio monitor.
-Probably best suited for other _European sunday micro-investors_, who don't do daily/weekly trading, but are still interested in monitoring their finances on a daily/weekly basis.
+Probably best suited for other _European sunday micro-investors_, who don't do daily/weekly trading, but are still interested in monitoring their assets on a daily/weekly basis.

 ![PEPM](https://storage.googleapis.com/olaviinha/github/pepm/pepm1.jpg)